2006 Lebanon War: Hezbollah and other militias

 During the war Hezbollah kept a firm lid on its casualties.
 Although it did sometimes announce casualty numbers in specific clashes, the party did not publish a comprehensive estimate for the duration of the war.
 A tally made by Associated Press counted to 70 dead Hezbollah fighters officially acknowledged by the party during the war.
 Intelligence analysts Alastair Crooke and Mark Perry reported a few months after the war a total of 184 "Shiite martyr funerals" having been held in Lebanon since the war.
 They considered this number an indication of Hezbollah fatalities but warned that it could be revised upward in the future.

 Four months after the end of the war the deputy chairman of the Hezbollah Political Council Mahmoud Qomati for the first time presented Hezbollah's official estimate of its losses.
 He claimed that 250 fighters had been killed in the war.

 The NGO Human Rights Watch (HRW) specifically studied 94 IDF air, artillery, and ground attacks during the war that claimed the lives of 561 persons.
 Only 51 of these victims were Hezbollah combatants and about half of them were women or children.

 HRW said it documented the identities of another 548 fatalities, bringing the total of identified Lebanese deaths in the war to 1109.
 It argued (as an extrapolation from those 94 attacks) that an estimated 250 of these were Hezbollah combatants and the remaining 860 were civilians.

-On 6 August Haaretz reported that the IDF estimated the number of Hezbollah fighters killed to 400, but added that "armies fighting guerrilla forces tend to exaggerate the fatalities of the enemy".

-Matt M. Matthews military historian at United States Army Combined Arms Center, described these figures as "highly exaggerated".